 The Caucasian salamander (Mertensiella caucasica) is an endemic of the western Lesser Caucasus Mountain Chain.
 Its range extends through the westernmost part of the Trialeti Mountain Range, Meskheti, and the Giresun Mountains west to Giresun in northeastern Turkey.
 It is listed by IUCN as vulnerable (VU B2ab(iii)).
 Strongly dependent on mountain forests, where it finds shelter under fallen trees, the salamander occurs in the upper reaches of mountain rivers and in small streams (from sea level to 2,000 m).
 The salamander is an extremely discrete animal, active exclusively at night.
 The species' distribution is sporadic - 24 local populations are known across Georgia to Turkey.
 Based on the distribution of small mountain streams in the Georgian part of the species' range, however, several dozen local populations are probably located in tributaries of the Kura, Chorukh (Chorokhi), and Kintrishi rivers.
 One local population usually consists of several hundred individuals.
 Geographic populations from the watershed of the Kura River (which belongs to the Caspian Sea Basin) and rivers in the Black Sea Basin show fixed genetic differences, and are likely different species which have been isolated for more than five million years.
-The most significant threat to the salamander is destruction of small-sized reserves encompassing the most important habitats.
+The most significant threat to the salamander is destruction of the animals' refuges due to extensive timber harvesting.
+Effective protection measures would include creation of small-sized reserves encompassing the most important habitats.